Morphine Sulfate Pentahydrate

 What Kapanol is used for

-Kapanol contains morphine sulfate which belongs to a group of medicines called opioid analgesics.
+Kapanol contains morphine sulfate pentahydrate which belongs to a group of medicines

-Kapanol is used for the relief of chronic, moderate to severe pain.
+Kapanol 10, 20, 50 and 100 mg capsules are used for the relief of chronic, moderate

 Your doctor may have prescribed Kapanol for another reason.

-As Kapanol contains morphine, people who take morphine for a long time to treat their pain may become dependent on it.
+As Kapanol contains morphine, people who take morphine for a long time may become

 Before you take Kapanol